sablier-labs/v2-core/SECURITY.md

   are not supported.
 - An address' ERC-20 balance can only change as a result of a `transfer` call by the sender or a `transferFrom` call by an approved address.
 This excludes rebase tokens and interest-bearing tokens.
+- The token contract does not allow callbacks (e.g. ERC-777 is not supported).

 ### Rewards